 Our previous topic in computing will be helping us this half term, as pupils move from making music to coding.
 In both topics pupils will look at how they structure and order algorithms and implement them in different programs.

 The focus in art this half term will be the artwork of Peter Thorpe, an abstract artist who was heavily inspired by space in his work.
 Pupils will evaluate his work and then make some of their own, hoping to capture the wonder of the stars in our classroom.

 In PSHE pupils will be getting in touch with their feelings through the topic of how we recognise their moods and emotions.
 Edward Pauling has been pushing for a closer look at wellbeing and this topic will help our pupils’ young minds learn how to process and cope with the many emotions they will face as they grow up.

-When RE day comes around the focus will be how we are the same and different to each other and whether our differences matter.
-During the last RE day, Year 2 looked at and discussed how we all belong to Year 2 and Edward Pauling despite our differences and this theme will be continuing that through the Summer term.
+When RE day comes around the focus will be how pupils are the same and different to each other and whether our differences matter.
+During the last RE day, Year 2 looked at and discussed how they all belong to Year 2 and Edward Pauling despite our differences and this theme will be continuing that through the Summer term.
 Pupils will talk about their different beliefs and explore how they talk to people who have different beliefs as them.